uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 The breakthrough was the realisation that you could make a system that used different keys for encoding and decoding.
 We will look further at this in the next section.

-{panel type="curiosity" summary="Some additional viewing"}
+{panel type="curiosity"}

+# Some additional viewing

 [Simon Singh's video](http://simonsingh.net/media/online-videos/cryptography/the-science-of-secrecy-going-public/) gives a good explanation of key distribution.

 Additionally, there's a video illustrating how public key systems work using a padlock analogy.

 {video url="https://www.youtube.com/watch?v=a72fHRr6MRU"}

 {panel end}

+{panel type="teacher-note"}

-{panel type="teacher-note" summary="Even more about Alice and Bob"}
+# Even more about Alice and Bob

 There's a [song about Alice and Bob](http://www.catonmat.net/blog/musical-geek-friday-alice-and-bob/) performed by rapper MC++ (yes, he specialises in computer science).
 Some of the language may not be suitable for use in class, so discretion is needed for how you might use it.

-{image filename="xkcd-alice-and-bob.png" hover-text="Yet one more reason I'm barred from speaking at crypto conferences." alt="A xkcd comic about Alice and Bob" source="https://xkcd.com/177/"}
+{image file-path="img/chapters/xkcd-alice-and-bob.png" hover-text="Yet one more reason I'm barred from speaking at crypto conferences." alt="A xkcd comic about Alice and Bob" source="https://xkcd.com/177/"}

 {panel end}